Constantly Scrolling Social Media? Here’s why you Should Take a Break

 The addiction center labels social media addiction as a form of behavioral addiction, comparing it to substance use disorders.
 By engaging in social media, according to the addiction center, many people experience modifications of the mood, salience, tolerance, and even withdrawal symptoms, such as experiencing unpleasant physical and emotional symptoms when social media use is restricted, or an app is down.

 Studies have found that mindless social media scrolling is associated with depression in young adults.
-It is a habit that’s only gotten more layered during the COVID-19 pandemic.

 What is “doomscrolling?”